sub1inear/Hedgehog/README.md

 # The Hedgehog Programming Language

 ## Introduction
+Hedgehog is a general-purpose systems programming language.
-The Hedgehog programming language is based on three core principles, listed in order of importance.
+It is designed on three core principles, listed in order of importance.

-### I: As Powerful as C++ with the Simplicity of Python
+### I: As Powerful as C++ with the Simplicity of Python and the Safety of Rust
-Make programming in Hedgehog and the resulting program as fast as possible.
+Make programming in Hedgehog and the resulting program as fast as possible, while maintaining safety.

 ### II: Don't Reinvent the Wheel
 No drastic changes from C++ or Python; Hedgehog should look familiar and be easy to learn from either.